cmcgerty/Sofar2mqtt/README.md

 Add a few more libraries using the Manage Libraries menu:
 1. PubSubClient
-2. SoftwareSerial
-3. Adafruit GFX
+2. Adafruit GFX
-4. Adafruit SSD1306 Wemos Mini OLED
+3. Adafruit SSD1306 Wemos Mini OLED

 (Even if you are not using the OLED screen, you should install the Adafruit libraries or it will not compile.)